AndreBaltazar8/ablac/docs/performance.md

 ## Reachability and size result

-The first LLVM size pass marks Abla implementation functions internal, limits the indirect dispatcher to address-taken functions, runs LLVM O2/global DCE, and links function-sectioned runtime shims with LLD garbage collection.
+The LLVM size path marks Abla implementation functions internal, limits the indirect dispatcher to address-taken functions, runs LLVM O2/global DCE, and links function-sectioned runtime shims with LLD garbage collection.
 On the same 2026-07-31 development session: